Jay-Z, Spike TV Series on Kalief Browder

 Jay Z, Harvey Weinstein, and Spike TV Highlight Need to Stop Solitary for Kids with Documentary Series

-TIME: The Kalief Browder Story premiered on Spike TV on March 1, 2017 and airs every Wednesday at 10:00 PM ET through April.
-This documentary series follows the life of Kalief Browder, a sixteen year old arrested in the Bronx for allegedly stealing a backpack, who ends up in solitary confinement on Rikers Island without ever being found guilty of a crime.
+TIME: The Kalief Browder Story premiered on Spike TV on March 1, 2017 and aired every Wednesday at 10:00 PM ET through April 5, 2017 This documentary series follows the life of Kalief Browder, a sixteen year old arrested in the Bronx for allegedly stealing a backpack, who ends up in solitary confinement on Rikers Island without ever being found guilty of a crime.
 Tragically, the American criminal justice system failed Kalief at every turn.
-TIME has the potential to show the human cost of solitary confinement and the urgent need to stop the practice.

 “It’s unfortunately too late for my son, Kalief, but it will definitely benefit other youth so they won’t have to endure what my son did.” – Venida Browder